rdevaul/yapCAD/README.md

 of the arc, which is assumed to be `[0, 0, 1]` (the x-y plane) if it is not specified.

+Pure geometry also includes instances of the Polyline and Polygon class.
+Instances of these classes are used for representing multi-figure drawing elements with C0 continuity.
+They differ from the point-list-based `poly()` representation in that the elements of a Polyline or Polygon can include lines and arcs as well as points.
+These elements need not be contiguous, as successive elements will be automatically joined by lines.
+Polygons are special in that they are closed, and that full circle elements are interpreted as "rounded corners," with the actual span of the arc calculated after tangent lines are drawn.

 ### drawable geometry

-The idea is that you will do your computational geometry with "pure" geometry, and then generate rendered previews or output with Drawable objects.
+The idea is that you will do your computational geometry with "pure" geometry, and then generate rendered previews or output with one or more Drawable instances.

-Drawable geometry in yapCAD are subclasses of `Drawable`, which at present include `Point`, `Line`, and `Arc` subclasses.
-Support for `Polyline` and `Polygon` is in progress.
+Drawable instances in yapCAD are instances of subclasses of `Drawable`, which at present include `ezdxfDrawable`, a class for producing DXF renderinsgs using the awesome `ezdxf` package.

 To setup a drawing environment, you create an instance of the `Drawable` base class corresponding to the rendering system you want to use.

-To draw, create the geometry and then invoke the `draw` method.
+To draw, create the pure geometry and then pass that to the drawbles's `draw()` method.
 To display or write out the results you will invoke the `display` method of the drawable instance.

 #### supported rendering systems